MirakelX/mirakel-dashclock/README.md

 mirakel-android
 ===============

+# We have merged the dashclock addon in the [main repo](https://github.com/MirakelX/mirakel-android)

 The DashclockExtension for the Android App for [Mirakel](https://github.com/azapps/mirakel-android)

 Mirakel is a free (as in freedom) Todo List App with some Features for Powerusers.